idebtor/nowic/labs/lab2/lab2.md

   - Print `names` using for-loop and `names`.
     - Do not use `argc`, `argv` and ranged-for loop.
     - Use `size()` method of the `vector` class to go through all elements in `names`.
-  - Build an executable `names.exe`, and run it.
+  - Build an executable `args1.exe`, and run it.

 __Sample Run:__
   ```